mat-in/ColorSync-App-Kotlin/README.md

-An Android application built with Kotlin and Jetpack Compose that demonstrates MVVM architecture, offline functionality, and cloud synchronization.
+An Android application built with Kotlin and Jetpack Compose that demonstrates MVVM architecture, offline functionality(RoomDB), and cloud synchronization(Firebase).

 ## Features

 - Display a list of colors with timestamps
 - Add random colors to the list
 - Offline support using Room database
-- Cloud synchronization (Firebase or Google Sheets)
+- Cloud synchronization - Firebase
 - Sync status indicator showing pending uploads

 ## Tech Stack